garden-io/garden/docs/reference/project-config.md

 # Control where to scan for configuration files in the project.
 scan:
-  # Specify a list of POSIX-style paths or globs that should be scanned for Garden modules.
+  # Specify a list of POSIX-style paths or globs that should be scanned for Garden configuration files.
   #
   # Note that you can also _exclude_ path using the `exclude` field or by placing `.gardenignore` files in your source
   # tree, which use the same format as `.gitignore` files.
 See the [Configuration Files